Maciej-Mitura/MagicStrike/README.md

-🎳 Bowling Score Tracker – Flutter App
+🎳 Bowling Score Tracker 🎳

 A Flutter-based mobile app for tracking and improving your bowling performance.
 Unlike a website, this app leverages mobile-exclusive features for a seamless, interactive experience.

 🔹 Key Features: